Wall Street hits near seven-week low on virus fears, stimulus fog

 Congress has for weeks remained deadlocked over the size and shape of a fifth coronavirus-response bill, on top of the approximately $3 trillion already enacted into law.

-The CBOE Market Volatility index .VIX, a measure of investor anxiety, shot up to its highest level in nearly two weeks.
+The CBOE Market Volatility index, a measure of investor anxiety, shot up to its highest level in nearly two weeks.

-General Motors Co GM.N, which took an 11% stake in Nikola for about $2 billion earlier this month, slipped 5%.
+General Motors Co, which took an 11% stake in Nikola for about $2 billion earlier this month, slipped 5%.

 Declining issues outnumbered advancers 8.60-to-1 on the NYSE and 5.27-to-1 on the Nasdaq